 The problem from a farm perspective is the damage they do to pasture plants and trees.
 There's a slim chance for any sapling that isn't protected by a guard and stake.

 The picture shows how they create golf course conditions (including the holes!), so that feed for livestock is eliminated.

-Wild rabbit is absolutely free range and nutritious (especially when cooked with the bones in e.g. a stew or tagine).
+Wild rabbit is absolutely free range and nutritious, especially when cooked with the bones in a liquid.